Daniel-Krzyczkowski/CleanArchitectureWithDevSecOps/README.md

 4. Do not keep credentials in the source code
 5. Do not keep credentials in the infrastructure source code

 There are many other points.
-I highly recommend to see [DevSecOps Security Checklist.](https://www.sqreen.com/checklists/devsecops-security-checklist)
+I highly recommend seeing [DevSecOps Security Checklist.](https://www.sqreen.com/checklists/devsecops-security-checklist)

 &nbsp;